13 Mistakes New Beekeepers Make

 5. Opening the Hive Too Often

 It’s a novelty.
 You’re fascinated.
-You want to look in the hive every day and see what’s going on.
+You want to look in the hive daily and see what’s happening.

 Don’t do it.